 Neighbors, tour operators, other winery owners, long-time residents and B Cellars customers were highly supportive of the county’s approval of the winery’s request.

-If you’re interested in Napa Valley real estate and Napa homes for sale, I have a wealth of experience in vineyard and winery acquisitions and sales and would be delighted to help you for your dream vineyard or winery.
-Contact me at 707-738-4820 or via email at [email protected] I would welcome the opportunity to share my extraordinary offerings and insider information on luxury estates, vineyards and wineries.
+If you’re interested in real estate in Napa or else where in Napa Valley, I have a wealth of experience in vineyard and winery acquisitions and sales and would be delighted to help you for your dream vineyard or winery.
+Contact me at 707-738-4820 or via email at [email protected].
+I would welcome the opportunity to share my extraordinary offerings and insider information on luxury estates, vineyards and wineries.
 I’m looking forward to discussing your needs!